AdityAV42/tributary/README.md

 # tributary
-This repo is for FORAGE course on FORD Digital Advanced.
+This repo is for FORAGE course on FORD Digital Advanced Job Simulation

 Tech Stack needed:
 1) git and github